valdar/apache-camel-on-ocp-best-practices/examples/ocp/secrets/camel-spring-boot/retrieval/README.md

 ## Preparing the project

-We'll connect to the `camel-sql` project and check the installation status.
+We'll connect to the `sb-ocp-secret` project and check the installation status.
 To change project, open a terminal tab and type the following command:

 ```
-oc new-project camel-ocp-secrets
+oc new-project sb-ocp-secret
 ```

 ## Setting up Database